Davidkoh1/Community-Connect-main/Community-Connect-main/README.md

 - System should be able to load events relevant to the user e.g. relevant to area
 - App should be aesthetically pleasing and easy to navigate
 - The server should be able to maintain data for atleast 100 different events and communities

+## Week 2 - Basic Design of UI, Hierachy and Interactive Elements

+### Navigation
+Navigation will be through a range of menus, buttons, tabs, etc. Most of the navigation will be through a side menu, though the home page will contain most of the infomation/"pages" that you can choose between using the tabs in the top.
+There will be a drop down menu next to the profile picture in the top right in order to navigate through personal things such as settings, profile, etc. A main responsive side bar menu will act as the main navigation between major pages (Home page, Communities page, Events page, Browse pag, and Pinned pages).